• Skip to primary navigation

 Roasting Instructions

-If you prefer the flavor of roasted vegetables instead of a raw salad, you can follow the instructions to make this salad and then put it in a large 9x13 casserole dish, cover it with parchment paper or foil and then roast it at 350 degrees for 20-25 minutes, stirring halfway through.
+Follow the instructions to make this salad and then put it in a large 9x13 casserole dish and cover it with parchment paper or foil.
+Roast it at 350 degrees for 20-25 minutes, stirring halfway through.

 A large white platter filled with vegetables on a gray background.